Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Introduction

 Although both IP classes are limited, we argue that by virtue of their functional form and/or training data, which are based on the domain expertise of the IP developer, many of these models encode the behavior of the classes of materials for which they are designed (when used within their domain of applicability).
-Thus even if an IP is not a perfect match for the material it is nominally modeling, say FCC nickel, it is a \textit{synthetic} material in the FCC class with properties close to those of real nickel.
+Thus, even if an IP is not a perfect match for the material it is nominally modeling, say FCC nickel, it is a \textit{synthetic material} in the FCC class, obeying similar physics to those of real nickel.
 The large number of IPs that have been developed over the years provide an ensemble of synthetic materials that can be used to discover correlations between material properties through statistical regression.
 This approach has been made viable through the advent of centralized repositories of IPs and their predictions for different material properties \cite{tadmor:elliott:2011, beckerConsiderationsChoosingUsing2013,Choudhary2020}.
-In particular, the OpenKIM framework \cite{tadmor:elliott:2011, openkim:website} includes a large collection of IPs and a systematic framework for testing crystalline material properties.
+In particular, the OpenKIM framework \cite{tadmor:elliott:2011, openkim:website} includes a large collection of IPs and a systematic testing framework for computing crystalline material properties \cite{karls2020openkim}.
 We point the reader to the Supplemental Information (SI) for a detailed description of OpenKIM framework.

 A key assumption in the proposed statistical inference approach is that correlations between properties discovered using IPs also apply to properties computed using first-principles methods (and by extension to real materials).
 In other words, we assume that the IP data and first-principles data belong to the same \textit{statistical pool}.
-If this is the case, then regression models developed based on IP data can be used to make first-principles predictions for large-scale QoIs, using small-scale canonical properties computed from first principles.
+If this is the case, then regression models developed based on IP data can be used to make first-principles predictions for large-scale QoIs using small-scale canonical properties computed from first principles.
+In addition, the properties determined by the regression model as strong predictors of the QoI (and associated atomic configurations) can be included in the training dataset of an IP being designed to model this QoI, thereby providing a systematic process for IP training.